Openscapes/quarto-website-tutorial/quarto-workflows/jupyter.md

 So far we have used **Quarto preview** view our website as we develop it. **Quarto render** will build the html elements of the website that we can see when we preview.
 Rendering will format the markdown text and code nicely as a website (or however is indicated in the `_quarto.yml`).

-By default, Quarto render does not execute code.
-Since files can get big and complicated with code, Quarto does not execute code by default.
+By default, Quarto render does not execute code in a Jupyter notebook.
 It will never run .ipynb files unless you tell it to.

 ### Render whole notebook